MicrosoftDocs/quantum-docs/articles/optimization-input-formats.md

     <tr>
         <td>beta_start</td>
         <td>float</td>
         <td>Specifies the list of inverse temperatures.
-This list should be equal in length to the number of replicas (described below)</td>
+This list should be equal in length to the number of replicas.</td>
     </tr>
     <tr>
         <td>beta_stop</td>